LivingLegacyMedia/vowbound/chapter_20.md

 Cassian reached through the Coin of Seeds to all thousand remaining connections. *I need everything you can give.
 All of it.
 Right now.
 For one final strike.*

-He felt their fear.
+He felt their fear bleeding through the bond.
 Giving everything meant collapsing afterward.
 Meant being completely drained, potentially dying if they gave too much.

 But he also felt their determination.
 They'd chosen to support him.
 Chosen to prove that freely given mattered.